Avg. Base Salary (USD)

-The average salary for an Administrative Supervisor is $49,279 per year.
+The average salary for an Administrative Supervisor is $57,469

 An administrative supervisor holds a management position for a company with many employees.
 Generally, administrative supervisors provide oversight and direction to clerical employees who work entry-level or mid-level jobs.

 Administrative supervisors act as a resource and mentor for employees, providing guidance and discipline as needed.
 They also work with other managers to coordinate administrative personnel's activities and manage daily workflow.
 Administrative supervisors work in a …Read more

 - Supervise and coordinate administrative support staff; monitor and prioritize work flow and schedules.

 - Coordinate office organization; supplies, budgets, bookkeeping and records management.